-Significant progress could be made by collecting and recording tree related data and developing management and assessment models based on analysis of such data.
+Significant progress could be made by collecting and recording tree-related data and developing management and assessment models based on analysis of such data.
 Existing technology allows the easy collection of data, and asset management systems provide the opportunity to store and analysis the data.

 Local government will be adopting asset management as its major operational driver during the next decade; asset management is a tool that can be used to account for most if not all demands for managing urban trees.
-Professional trained people who understand the complexity inherent in managing trees in an urban environment and can combine this knowledge with assessment management models will be required if trees are to benefit from this increased asset management focus of local government.
+Professionally trained people who understand the complexity inherent in managing trees in an urban environment and can combine this knowledge with assessment management models will be required if trees are to benefit from this increased asset management focus of local government.

 Typically most assessments of public trees are undertaken for tree inventory data collection, works programming or risk assessment purposes.

 It is not hard to assess an aging tree; it is no different than assessing a semi-mature tree.
-Assessment is merely part of an overall decision making process that is ‘tree management’.
+Assessment is merely part of an overall decision-making process that is ‘tree management’.
 The tree management plan objectives should determine what data are collected and for what purpose.

 Do people have more concerns when assessing older trees?
 It is important to understand what biases we are bringing with us when we are assessing trees; do we fear the increased uncertainty that may exist when assessing older trees; is it the greater perceived ‘damage’ that an aging (presumably larger) tree could cause; is it an issue addressing previous poor management practices or failure to plan or provide for the biological needs of the trees; or are we merely paralysed by the conflict created in our mind when we pronounce the ‘death’ sentence to and old and possibly venerated tree?

 The assessment of an ageing individual tree will generally consider one main question – how long can this tree remain here; however, the assessment should address biological, societal, amenity, environmental, ecological, engineering, risk issues, and consider these issues against the efficacy of possible modifications or remediation.
-Unfortunately this level of sophistication does not appear to exist in any tree assessment method and rarely would many people undertaking tree assessment have the time to consider all of these elements.
+Unfortunately, this level of sophistication does not appear to exist in any tree assessment method and rarely would many people undertaking tree assessment have the time to consider all of these elements.

 Predominantly urban tree removal decisions will be primarily controlled by the level of risk associated with each tree and the level of risk acceptable to the organisation.
 However, the removal option should be moderated by consideration of other factors and the methodology detailed in the management plan.

 At what point are complete plantings, including healthy trees removed so that replacements can occur?
-Partial replacement (either individual trees, groups of trees or by inter-planting) is possible, however problems of amenity exist (the ‘complete’ avenue effect will not be present) and technical problems for example, competition for light, soil moisture and nutrients must be considered (Parker 2004b).
+Partial replacement (either individual trees, groups of trees or by inter-planting) is possible, however, problems of amenity exist (the ‘complete’ avenue effect will not be present) and technical problems for example, competition for light, soil moisture and nutrients must be considered (Parker 2004b).
 Wholesale removal and replacement of entire streets is an issue for many in the community, particularly given that many trees will still be healthy and have a significant useful life expectancy.

-It is possible to take an engineering view and replace trees when the majority of the population reaches a pre-determined point (the majority of the avenue reaches a ULE of <10years, or a risk level of x).
-Due to the subjective nature of this method it is doubtful that this approach will adequately address many of the community concerns and it ignores many of the non-amenity values of urban trees.
+It is possible to take an engineering view and replace trees when the majority of the population reaches a pre-determined point (the majority of the avenue reaches a ULE of < 10 years, or a risk level of x).
+Due to the subjective nature of this method, it is doubtful that this approach will adequately address many of the community concerns and it ignores many of the non-amenity values of urban trees.

 As the recent Sydney Domain tree removal decisions demonstrate, these issues can become political, and opponents of the decision will find other ‘experts’ to dispute the original findings.
-Whilst the assessment needs to be professional, rigorous, technically valid, and capable of validation, the decisions to remove/replace/retain is a management decision and the management focus needs to be on community communication.
+Whilst the assessment needs to be professional, rigorous, technically valid, and capable of validation, the decision to remove/replace/retain is a management decision and the management focus needs to be on community communication.

 Removal of entire streetscapes or large trees is never going to be acceptable to some in the community, and the horticultural/arboricultural industry should seriously question whether this architectural/engineering approach is sustainable and ecologically sound.
-The best solution is to have a well communicated tree management plan in place; this plan must document the assessment and decision making processes.
+The best solution is to have a well-communicated tree management plan in place; this plan must document the assessment and decision-making processes.
 Tree managers should be able to provide justification for the assessment methods chosen.